 "Your brother is looking for you."

 This was nothing new, Seto thought woodenly.
 Mokuba was always looking for him, even when he was standing right in front of him.
 He was three years old, and had the attention span of a hyper goldfish.
 Sometimes it was tiring, sometimes it was annoying, but Seto tried to forget those things.
-Small children need a lot of attention, and Mokuba was certainly small enough.
+Small children needed a lot of attention, and Mokuba was certainly small enough.
 He was positively tiny, and many people were surprised that he wasn't still waddling around in diapers.
 When he spoke, a lot of the people who came to find potential adoptees would have looked right at home in a freak show.
 Evidently Mokuba was still supposed to be babbling nonsensically in that way adults tended to find irresistibly adorable.

 "I'd rather not face him right now," Seto said.

-"I'm not so sure it matters what you want, Seto," replied the witch, sharply as if she had any place criticizing him.
+"I'm not so sure it matters what you want, Seto," replied the witch, sharply, as if she had any place criticizing him.
 "Your brother wants to see you.
 He's nearly inconsolable.
 Come with me, please."

 Seto scowled.
 "It's not my job to give my brother everything he wants," he said, just as sharply, "especially if he's causing a scene.
 It's my job to give him what he needs."